marcosdiez/aws-alb-ingress-controller/docs/guide/controller/config.md

 ## Resource Tags

-Setting the `--default-tags` argument adds arbitrary tags to ALBs and target groups managed by the ingress controller.
+Setting the `--default-tags` command line argument adds arbitrary tags to ALBs and target groups managed by the ingress controller.

 ```yaml
 spec: